riyadali/Angular_TypeScript/README_DISPLAY_LISTS.md

     }

     + Styles and stylesheets identified in @Component metadata are scoped to that specific component.
 The heroes.component.css styles apply only to the HeroesComponent and don't affect the outer HTML or the HTML in any other component.

+_ Master/Detail.
+When the user clicks a hero in the master list, the component should display the selected hero's details at the bottom of the page.

+In this section, you'll listen for the hero item click event and update the hero detail.